StanfordSpezi/SpeziStudy/Sources/SpeziStudy/SpeziStudy.docc/SpeziStudy.md

 ### Architecture

 The SpeziStudy package consists of two targets:
-- [SpeziStudyDefinition](https://swiftpackageindex.com/stanfordspezi/spezistudy/documentation/spezistudydefinition), which defines the [`StudyDefinition`](TODO) type;
+- [SpeziStudyDefinition](https://swiftpackageindex.com/stanfordspezi/spezistudy/documentation/spezistudydefinition), which defines the [`StudyDefinition`](https://swiftpackageindex.com/stanfordspezi/spezistudy/documentation/spezistudydefinition/studydefinition) type;
-- ``SpeziStudy``, which implements the ``StudyManager`` providing study-related logic, such as on-device persistence of study enrollments, scheduling of study-related tasks, automatic configuration of background Health data collection, etc.
+- ``SpeziStudy``, which implements the ``StudyManager`` providing study-related logic and infrastructure, such as on-device persistence of study enrollments, scheduling of study-related tasks, automatic configuration of background Health data collection, etc.

 > Tip: If your app is only interested in the [`StudyDefinition`](https://swiftpackageindex.com/stanfordspezi/spezistudy/documentation/spezistudydefinition/studydefinition), you don't need to import the ``SpeziStudy`` target at all.